cocos2d/cocos2d-x/README.md

 * or Windows 7+, VS 2013+
 * Python 2.7.5
 * NDK r10c+ is required to build Android games
-* Windows Phone/Store 8.1 VS 2013 Update 4+
+* Windows Phone/Store 8.1 VS 2013 Update 4+ or VS 2015
+* Windows Phone/Store 10.0 VS 2015
 * JRE or JDK 1.6+ is required for web publishing

 Runtime Requirements
 --------------------
   * iOS 5.0+ for iPhone / iPad games
   * Android 2.3+ for Android games
-  * Windows 8.1 for Windows Phone/Store 8.1 games
+  * Windows 8.1 or Windows 10.0 for Windows Phone/Store 8.1 games
   * Windows 10.0 for Windows Phone/Store 10.0  games
   * OS X v10.6+ for Mac games
   * Windows 7+ for Win games